 "Don’t I have the right to do what I want with my own money?
 Or are you envious because I am generous?’"

 2 Corinthians 9:7

 "Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."

 "In everything I did, I showed you that by this kind of hard work we must help the weak, remembering the words the Lord Jesus himself said: ‘It is more blessed to give than to receive.’"

 "Honor the Lord with your wealth, with the first fruits of all your crops."

 These passages suggest it's always in your members’ best interest to give.
 When it comes to their tithes and offering, it's not even really about money, it's more about increasing their faith and growing closer to the heart of God.

 When your members give from the heart, they are bound to receive a blessing in return.
 When you remember this, you will be sure to realize that it truly isn't wrong to talk about giving, as long as it's done the right way.

-We have more helpful information in our eBook e360 Giving.
-Learn more and download your copy here, or click below.
+We have more helpful information about tithes and offering in our eBook e360 Giving.
+Learn more and download your copy below.